 RISD MFA Graphic Design Program 12 April 2017 The Design Office, Providence, RI Photo: James Goggin Eventually, P!DF slowed down.
 After multiple re-releases and edits, its rough edges had been smoothed away.
 It took on a more solid and definitive structure: an interactive book in which the reader can choose their own path.
-Every book is actually many books."
+Every book is actually many books.
 They consist of sets of narratives written at different times by different versions of an author, read by different people.
-P. KRISHNAMURTHY The current version of P!DF acknowledges this multiplicity of subjects and stories within its new, four-part structure.
+The current version of P!DF acknowledges this multiplicity of subjects and stories within its new, four-part structure.
 Part I (where we currently find ourselves) introduces the book.
 It also includes within it the complete previous release of P!DF, version 4.1.0.
 You might think of this nested, interactive book-in-abook as a 384-page prologue.
-PROLOGUE OF PROLOGUES Part II comprises five subchapters.
-The first is an approach for teaching introductory graphic design in a critical and collaborative way.
-The subsequent, related chapters present speculative frameworks for rethinking the timescales, stakes, and methods of exhibition making.
-Part III synthesizes many of the earlier sections' insights into a new, hybrid model-a creative workshop for working and learning with others amongst the world's uncertainties.
+PROLOGUE OF PROLOGUES Part III synthesizes many of the earlier sections' insights into a new, hybrid model-a creative workshop for working and learning with others amongst the world's uncertainties.
 The second chapter considers what's important aside from work.
 Finally, Part IV offers two tools that you can use to improve your everyday life and beyond.
 Of course, this structure is just for now.
 Like everything else in the world, P!DF is always in flux.
-The only constant is change itself.
-P. KRISHNAMURTHY Greek philosopher Heraclitus still said it best: 'You cannot enter the same river twice, because it's not the same river and you're not the same person.
+The only constant is change itself. ^{} Greek philosopher Heraclitus still said it best: 'You cannot enter the same river twice, because it's not the same river and you're not the same person.'
 So without further ado: thank you again for joining me today.
 Let's begin our tour.